Frequently Asked Questions

-How can I apply?
-We strongly recommend a visit prior to applying to see the facilities, meet staff and discuss your needs and expectations.
-If you cannot attend in person we can organize phone or video call for more information and to answer your questions.
-To book a place after your visit, you need to email us a completed application form.
-All applications submitted before March for the following school year will be reviewed prior to 10 April.
-If you receive confirmation we will ask you to pay the joining fee to guarantee your place.
-If we cannot offer a space you can join the waiting list for an agreed period.
+We strongly recommend a visit prior to applying to see the facilities, meet staff and discuss your expectations.
+To book a place after you decide to apply for a place at ICCC, you need to complete the online application form and we will contact you to confirm receipt.
+All applications submitted before 1 March for the following school year will be reviewed prior to 15 April.
+If space is available we will ask you to pay the joining fee to guarantee your place.
+If we cannot offer a space you automatically join the waiting list for 30 days.
+After the initial 30 days, if we haven’t offered a place, you need to reconfirm by email your interest in order to stay on the waiting list.
 Applications submitted for the current school year will be reviewed within two weeks.

-What meals do you provide?
-We serve healthy morning and afternoon snacks – a variety of fruits, full-grain crackers, muesli, sandwiches, etc. Hot lunch is provided daily by our catering at extra cost of 6,00 leva per day.
-Parents are allowed to bring their own lunch for children who have special dietary requirements.
+Hot lunch is provided daily by our catering at extra cost of 6.70 BGN per day.
+Parents can bring their own lunch for children who have special dietary requirements.

-Can we attend less than 5 full days a week?
 For children aged 2 and 3 we offer a choice of half or full day attendance.
-If you opt for the half day attendance plan (8am – 12.30pm Mon-Fri) you can choose to come three full days instead for the same price.
-Children aged 4 or 5 can attend full time only.
+If you opt for the half day attendance plan you can choose to come three full days instead for the same price.
+Children aged 4 or 5 years can attend full time only.

-We are not native speakers.
-How will my child learn English?
-We have native speaking children at ICCC but the majority of children speak different languages and come to us with no English.
+Although we have native speaking children at ICCC, the majority of children speak different languages and come to us with no English.
 Children are fully immersed in the English language while at school and soon they begin to understand and communicate in the new language.
 We limit the number of Bulgarian speaking children to guarantee that English will be both the language of instruction and play at school.
 This also guarantees a vibrant multicultural community which helps children develop international mindedness.

-What curriculum do you use?
-We follow the UK International Early Years Curriculum (IEYC).
-The IEYC is used in a large number of schools both worldwide and in the UK.
-It is based on latest research on how young children learn.
-The IEYC’s underlying principles are child centered, active learning which fosters the child’s natural curiosity towards the world.
+In 2015 we introduced the UK International Primary Curriculum for children aged 3-5, which in 2016 was developed into a full early years curriculum for children 2 to 5 years with the name the International Early Years Curriculum (IEYC).
+It is used in a large number of schools both worldwide and in the UK.
+The IEYC is based on the latest research on how young children learn.
+Its underlying principles are child centered, active learning which fosters the child’s natural curiosity towards the world.
 Children are supported to grow an open mindset and international mindedness.
-We use programs like Jolly Phonics and a variety of math resources to supplement the IEYC.
+We use programs like Jolly Phonics and a variety of math resources to supplement the IEYC (link to Program page)

-How do you discipline children?
-We help children understand what is acceptable and unacceptable by modeling good behavior for them, using different techniques to steer them away from aggression, and most importantly, teaching conflict resolution skills.
-In situations when the child is highly emotional and can hurt themselves, others or school property, children are removed from the conflict until they are calm.
+We help children understand what is acceptable and unacceptable by modeling good behavior for them, using simple tools and techniques to steer them away from aggression, showing them how to resolve conflict situations and use their words to express how they feel and what they want.
+In extreme situations children are removed from the conflict until they are calm.
 Through the International Early Years Curriculum with the help of stories, special characters and good examples from our everyday interactions we teach children values like cooperation, respect for each other, good communication and morality.
 In the course of the program children begin to form an understanding of these concepts and act accordingly.